 Rent it Out

-You may be able to list your timeshare as a vacation rental.
-You’ll still own the timeshare and you’ll still be responsible for paying fees.
+Particularly during the COVID-19 pandemic, people haven’t been traveling.
+If you don’t want to commit to selling your timeshare, you may be able to list your timeshare as a vacation rental and earn enough money to cover your annual fees if you aren’t planning to use the property.
+You’ll still own the timeshare and you’ll still be responsible for paying the fees.

 You can list your property for rent on sites like RedWeek, or on Facebook or Craigslist.
 Some resorts will rent your timeshare for you and use the proceeds toward your annual timeshare maintenance fees.